trisulnsm/dinodoc/trisuldocs/docs/ug/resources/ftshttp.md

   shown at once

 ![](images/ftsh2.png)
-Click on options to bring up pivoting options to other kinds of data
+*Figure: Click on options to bring up pivoting options to other kinds of data*